 The High Priestess

-The High Priestess represents the inner voice or subconscious.
-The subconscious is not something esoteric.
-It is the voice that speaks to you whenever the facts seem to point to a certain conclusion but something does not ‘feel right’.
+The High Priestess represents the inner voice of the unconscious.
+This is not merely esoteric; it is the voice that speaks to you whenever the facts seem to point to a conclusion that does not 'feel right'.

-The power of the High Priestess lies in her ability to think without over-rationalizing and overthinking.
-This is often called ‘gut feeling’.
-She is less concerned with whether or not someone seems to have all the facts, but very good at deciding on whether the person is being honest with others and themselves.
-This ability is just as valuable as facts!
+Her power lies in the ability to perceive without over-rationalizing.
+This is called a 'gut feeling'.
+She is less concerned with facts, and more on whether we are being honest with ourselves.
+This intuition is just as valuable as logic.

 The Snake Goddess

 Early pre-farming cultures revered the animals around them.
-The animals they hunted or were hunted by were particular cases that resulted in early archetypes: the Wolf, the Auroch, the large Feline.
-But there was also another class of creature.
-Ones who shed their skin and/or hibernated by retreating into the ground – the home of the dead – for some of the year.
-These animals include the scorpion and the snake.
-Such creatures became associated with death, rebirth and the afterlife.
+Hunted and predatory animals became early archetypes: the Wolf, the Auroch, the Feline.
+But there was another class of creature: those who shed their skin or hibernated by retreating into the ground (the home of the dead).
+These animals, including the scorpion and the snake, became associated with death, rebirth, and the afterlife.

-The Snake Goddess was involved with the path to the afterlife and fertility, both of which are concerned with the cycle of life-death.
+The Snake Goddess governed the path to the afterlife and fertility, both central to the cycle of life and death.
+Later goddesses (and folk characters like Shahmaran) evolved from this root form.

-• In ancient times a prayer was said to Hecate before any other deity.
-Hecate’s permission was needed for the prayer to be heard because the path between mortals and the divine also crosses a liminal space.
-Being Goddess of liminal spaces is indeed a powerful position!
+- Witchcraft and Prayer: Spells involve moving something from one time and space to another by crossing a liminal boundary.
+In ancient times, a prayer was said to Hecate before any other deity.
+Her permission was needed for the prayer to reach the heavens, as the path between mortals and the divine is itself a liminal space.

-• She is associated with the liminal space between the living and the dead.
-The keys that allows crossing this boundary are the key to immortality as they allow crossing the divide.
-One such set of keys are Hecate’s Torches.
+- The Underworld: She governs the liminal space between the living and the dead.
+The 'keys' that allow crossing this boundary are the keys to immortality.
+One such key is Hecate’s Torch.

-• She is associated with crossroads and travelers.
-In her three headed-guise, she stands at a three fork crossroad, with her heads looking down all three roads: the past, present and future.
-A Tarot reading can in many ways be seen as standing on Hecate’s crossroad and being able to look in all three directions at once.
+- Crossroads: In her three-headed guise, she stands at a three-forked crossroad, looking down the past, present, and future.
+A Tarot reading is akin to standing at Hecate’s crossroad, looking in all three directions at once.

-The Torch symbol that represents this deck is Hecate’s torch.
-She holds torches of this form in ancient vases depicting the story of Demeter and Persephone.
-Similar torches were also known to be used in the Eleusinian mysteries.
+The Torch symbol that represents this deck is Hecate’s Torch.
+She holds torches of this form in ancient pottery depicting the myth of Demeter and Persephone.
+Similar torches were used in the Eleusinian Mysteries.

 Description and Symbology

-At the tips of her hands float two torches.
-These are Hecate’s Torches.
-They allow her to pass between liminal spaces and are symbols of the higher knowledge and deep magic needed to freely cross such barriers.
-They also symbolize the highest boon of being able to cross the liminal spaces, immortality.
+At her fingertips float two torches.
+These allow her to pass between liminal spaces.
+They symbolize the higher knowledge needed to cross such barriers, and the ultimate boon of that crossing: immortality.

 The High Priestess Symbol